dexmcmillan/platescraper/readme.md

         * *slowMo*: Slow your code down a bit if you're running intense scraping operations.
 Specify number in milliseconds.
         * *defaultViewport*: Set the size of the viewport when running Puppeteer in headful mode.
     * *template*: Here's where the magic happens.
 Each property in this object will represent a property in the output JSON file.
 Each property contains:
-        * *type*: Either single_field or table.
+        * *type*: Either single_field, table or form.
 Table will iterate through a table in your unit while single_field will grab the text of a one DOM object.
+Form will look through the first two columns of a table, grabbing the first column as the key and the second column as the value.
+Useful for grabbing an entire table of results where there may not be clearly marked table rows.

         ```javascript

-        // single_field object.
+        // single_field object
         "name": {
             "type": "single_field",
             "selector": "strong span:nth-child(2)"
         }

-        // table object.
+        // table object
         "specialties": {
             "type": "table",
             "table_selector": "#specialties > table:nth-child(2) > tbody > tr",